Wood Rot Repair in Omaha, Grand Island, Wichita, Kansas City, Springfield, Denver & Sioux City

 Thrasher Can Prevent & Repair Basement Wood Damage

 Repairing wood damage in basements caused by rot, mold, and termites may seem overwhelming and expensive.
 However, if you can catch the problem before it becomes too severe, a basement waterproofing contractor can provide a quick and affordable remedy.

 Simply repairing mold damage is not a lasting solution.
 If there are still conditions for mold to return, including moisture and high humidity, it will simply resume growing on your new wood over time.

 At Thrasher Foundation Repair, we specialize in preventing and repairing wood damage issues of all types, including moldy or damaged wood.
 For a free wood damage quote, call or e-mail us today!
-We proudly serve Nebraska, Iowa, and Missouri areas throughout Omaha, Lincoln, Sioux City and nearby.
+We proudly serve Nebraska, Iowa, Missouri, Kansas, and Colorado areas throughout Omaha, Lincoln, Sioux City and nearby.

 Restoring Rotting & Moldy Wood Damage